grubert65/Chaos-Toolkit/README.md

 # Description
 This module provides a cli (chaos.pl) to run simple Chaos Engineering experiments declared in a JSON file.

+# Installation

+To install this module, run the following commands:

+	perl Makefile.PL
+	make
+	make test
+	make install

+# Support and documentation

+After installing, you can find documentation for this module with the perldoc command.

+    perldoc Chaos::Toolkit

 # Experiment file description
 The JSON file data model is loosely based on the chaos-toolkit project, basically eacy experiment is split into 3 sections: